walidgeuttala/walidgeuttala/README.md

-- 👋 Hi, I’m @walidgeuttala
+### 👋 Hello, World!
+I'm Walid Geuttala.

+Welcome to my coding corner!
+I'm a passionate individual diving deep into the realms of technology.
+Here's a glimpse of what keeps my coding heart beating:

-- 👀 I’m interested in deep learning, machine learning and problem solving
+- 👀 Exploring the wonders of deep learning, machine learning, and the art of problem-solving.

-- 🌱 I’m currently learning advance trading systems using big data
+- 🌱 Currently on an exciting journey delving into the magic of Graph Neural Networks.

-- 💞️ I’m looking to collaborate on ...
+- 💞️ Always open to collaboration on mind-bending Deep Learning projects that challenge the status quo.

-- 📫 How to reach me by my email : walidguettala@gmail.com
+- 📫 Drop me a line at guettalawalid@inf.elte.hu - let's connect and build something extraordinary!

 <!---
 walidgeuttala/walidgeuttala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.